-ATV Historic Color Tour enters its fifteenth year.
+The OHV Color Tour (formerly the ATV Historic Color Tour) enters its seventeenth year.
+This tour is for side by sides and all types of Off Highway Vehicles.
 Experience the rugged terrain, fall colors and historical sites in the heart of fourteener country.

 Riders will experience four days of self-guided tours through the awe-inspiring backcountry of the Collegiate Peaks range with 12 fourteen thousand foot mountains!
 The greatest concentration of 14,000 ft. peaks on the continent.

-The ATV Historic Color Tour is timed to coincide with the fall colors, the aspens are all aglow with gold and red tones.
+The OHV Color Tour is timed to coincide with the fall colors, the aspens are all aglow with gold and red tones.
 Each morning riders choose their route, there are many to select from.
 There are no more than 50 riders allowed on the same trail.
 The tour is run differently than most as there are no guides, each rider chooses their self-guided ride and goes at their own pace.
+We offer an accompanying book entitled, OHVing in 14er County to assist you with maps and details of each ride.
 Each trail has volunteer outriders to answer questions and make sure everyone gets back each night!

 Remember the helmets, gloves, boots, goggles and protective clothing including long pants, they will keep you comfortable and help prevent serious injuries.
 Colorado has a variety of terrains and climates and the weather can change rapidly.
 Carry an emergency repair kit, food, water, warm clothing, an area map and guide, a flashlight and sunscreen.

 For most of the rides you’ll need to bring your own lunch and drinks for an on-the-trail snack.
 Remember to drink plenty of water.

 - Public Lands Access Pass

 - One event Tee-shirt

 - Saturday night Barbecue